Eduard Hallberg

-Eduard Hallberg (born 6 August, 2003 in Sipoo) is a Finnish alpine skier.
-He represents the Slalom66-club.
+Eduard Hallberg (born 6 August 2003) is a Finnish World Cup alpine ski racer who specializes in the technical events of slalom and giant slalom.

+Career

-At the age of 16, Hallberg moved to Norway to attend a ski high school in Oppdal.
+At age sixteen, Hallberg moved to Norway to attend a ski high school in Oppdal.
 Hallberg finished 13th in slalom skiing at the 2020 Winter Youth Olympics.
 He won silver in giant slalom at the FIS Junior World Ski Championships.
 He withdrew from both slalom and giant slalom at the same year's World Championships in Courchevel and Méribel.
 He finished 12th in the slalom at the 2025 World Championships in Saalbach, and withdrew from the giant slalom and the alpine combined slalom team events.

 Hallberg won the 2023–2024 Europa Cup in Kläppen, Sweden, and Hafjell, Norway, and came in third overall.
 Hallberg competed in the World Cup in giant slalom for the first time in Val-d'Isère in December 2023.
 Hallberg collected World Cup points for the first time after finishing 24th in a race in Levi, 8th in Gurgl, and 15th in Schladming.

-Hallberg got his first podium win in the 2025 World Cup in the slalom competition in Levi where he came in third place.
+Hallberg attained his first World Cup podium in November 2025 in a slalom at Levi, Finland.

+In 2023 he was awarded the youth prize by Finlands Svenska Idrott, FSI, the umbrella organisation for Swedish-speaking sports federations in Finland and the Åland Islands.